 All these actions may be used as triggers, and the message will be sent after the visitor performs a particular event.
-You can determine which step your potential customer is on right now, and how you can convert them into a user, how you can keep them in and what features can be additionally activated in.
+You can determine which step your potential customer is on right now, how you can convert them into a user, how you can keep them in, and what features can be additionally activated.

 You may need a triggered message sequence to onboard users.
 Onboarding will help them to be aware of all the opportunities your service can provide and start getting benefits from this.

-There is another example of an email which we automatically send to our new subscribers.
+There is another example of an email that we automatically send to our new subscribers.

-If the user visits your website again and again, but still hasn’t performed the key action, try to encourage them.
-To begin with, suggest them to subscribe to your newsletter.
+If the user visits your website again and again but still hasn’t performed the key action, try to encourage them.
+To begin with, suggest they subscribe to your newsletter.

 Next, warm up leads by sending them a newsletter.
-On this stage, you can show them your knowledge and expertise, help them understand your fit better and gradually drive them to the first purchase.
+At this stage, you can show them your knowledge and expertise, help them understand your fit better, and gradually drive them to the first purchase.

 And here the process of client retention begins.

-Users may scroll down the page with subscription plans, but don’t buy or at least login.
-In this case, you can send them an email, Web Push or pop-up with a special offer.
+Users may scroll down the page with subscription plans, but don’t buy or at least log in.
+In this case, you can email them, Web Push, or pop-up with a special offer.
 Just make sure the customer journey includes getting their email address.